A five-year study of 946 metro projects found a 12x cost difference per km between the most and least expensive countries.

 Hiring experience into TII would ensure the experience gained from one project would not dissipate.
 It would cultivate a generation of skilled engineers and project managers for future projects.

-Building up Ireland’s state capacity has worked in the past.
-In 1990, Ireland’s great national challenge was staying solvent.
-It was struggling to manage the national debt.
-The government resolved to create a new debt management agency and staff it with specialists.
-In the Dáil at the time, Ivor Callely said: “Specialised financial personnel have proven very cost-effective and create massive savings for the private sector where they are working, and we should avail of that in the public sector.
+“Specialised financial personnel have proven very cost-effective and create massive savings for the private sector where they are working, and we should avail of that in the public sector.
 We should not be the losers.
 We must attract the right personnel by offering the right package.
 [The NTMA is] being set up to ensure that we can, without public service restrictions, recruit and attract the expertise to work under the Minister for Finance but with increased flexibility.”
 Ireland should execute this manoeuvre once again, saving billions, and delivering the infrastructure it needs.